 What is Prime Day?

-One of the biggest shopping events of the year, Amazon Prime Day, is just around the corner.
-A two-day occasion for online retailers, this year’s event will be held on the 12th and 13th of July 2022.
+One of the biggest shopping events of the year, Amazon Prime Day, is a two-day occasion for online retailers.
 For Amazon Prime members, the incentives are clear, with thousands of deals and discounts across multiple product categories, big-ticket items and gadgets available on Amazon.
 Much like Black Friday and Cyber Monday, it has become a staple date for the perfect shopping spree with over 250 million items sold in 2021.
 For Amazon Sellers, who must offer discounted goods to feature, the opportunity might require some further consideration – as any discount can eat away at their precious margins.
 Yet with so many potential buyers, an increased number of products per order and store visits, there are some clever ways that Amazon Sellers can leverage the event.

 So whether you are choosing to expand your presence on to Amazon or deciding how you should discount your products, we can help.